developerBlogs/developerBlogs.github.io/_posts/2021-09-20-rails_api_series-05.markdown

 tags: rails programming
 toc: true
 permalink: '/blogs/rails_api_series/05'
-summary: This is the fifth part of Building Rails API series where we will secure our API using JWT.
+summary: This is the fifth part of Building Rails API series where we will secure our API using <strong class="text-info">JWT</strong>.
 uniq_heading_id: '#post9'
 uniq_body_id: 'post9'
 til: false